-The State of Maryland Delegate Scholarship is offered by the local State Delegates to Maryland residents who plan to pursue a post-secondary credential full-time (12+ credits per semester) or part-time (6-11 credits per semester) at a two-year or four-year Maryland college, university or private career school.
-The student may hold the Delegate Scholarship with all State awards.
-The total dollar amount of all State scholarship awards may not exceed your cost of attendance as determined by the student's college's financial aid office.
-Funds may not be available to award all eligible students.
-Student must complete the FAFSA or MSFAA by March 1.
+The State of Maryland Delegate Scholarship is offered by the local State Delegates to Maryland residents who plan to pursue a post-secondary credential full-time (12+ credits per semester) or part- time (6-11 credits per semester) at a two-year or four-year Maryland college, university or private career school.
+The student may hold the Delegate Scholarship with all State offers.
+The total dollar amount of all State scholarship offers may not exceed your cost of attendance as determined by the student's college's financial aid office.
+Funds may not be available to offer all eligible students.

+Student must complete the FAFSA or MHEC One-App by March 1.